 In today’s global security and economic environment, boundaries no longer begin and end at rivers, oceans or borders.
 Even before the birth of the Internet, governments worldwide collaborated for the good of themselves and each other.
 Companies understood that international cooperation benefited all.

 Then the new frontier became the Internet, and cyberspace opened millions of new doors to do business, collaborate on projects and protect nations.
 However, as in all frontiers, challenges come along with the benefits.
 It must be protected; it must be kept open to all; and it must be able to address change as it occurs.

-The AFCEA Cyber Committee is a volunteer group of public and private sector information technology professionals that oversee AFCEA's outreach and help ensure open lines of communication between the government and industry.
+The AFCEA Cyber Committee is a volunteer group of public and private sector information technology professionals that oversees AFCEA's outreach and helps ensure open lines of communication between the government and industry.

 The committee provides an active focal point within AFCEA for encouraging the exchange of ideas and coordinating AFCEA’s cyber-related activities.

 Members of this sought-after and well-respected committee strengthen AFCEA’s role as the association’s principal cyber advocate and resource, making information available to the AFCEA membership worldwide.
 Working as one unit within an international association, the committee:

 - Supports AFCEA and its membership by preparing, reviewing, approving and/or making recommendations about how to address cyber challenges in association events across the board.